 - Unwillingness to rebrand all your visual assets.
 If you just want a new business name and new logo and are not prepared to update all of your company’s visual assets to the new brand, you will simply confuse your customers and prospective customers.

 - You get bored with your existing brand.
 Boredom is rarely a good reason to rebrand.
-Some of the world’s most successful brands, like Coca Cola, have maintained a consistent brand for many decades.
+Like Coca-Cola, some of the world’s most successful brands have maintained a consistent brand for many decades.
 Consistency is one reason customers fall in love with a brand, so be careful to change things simply because you want to see something new.

 - New management wants to leave a mark.
 A new CEO or chief marketing officer might think that a rebrand is a quick solution to showing that the company is taking a new direction.
-But this is rarely helpful unless the rebrand is accompanied by deep institution changes that actually reflect this new direction.
+But this is rarely helpful unless the rebrand is accompanied by big institution changes that actually reflect this new direction.

 How to rebrand: